 - a.
-Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - Defines domestic violence, dating violence, sexual assault, and stalking including how those terms are defined in the Commonwealth of Pennsylvania; - c.
+Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - b.
+Defines domestic violence, dating violence, sexual assault, and stalking including how those terms are defined in the Commonwealth of Pennsylvania;

+- c.
 Defines what behavior and actions constitute consent to sexual activity in the Commonwealth of Pennsylvania; - d.
 Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander; - e.
 Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to minimize the risk of potential attacks; - f.
 Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.

-The University has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; presenting programs throughout the year on at least a quarterly basis.
-Below is a list of some of the programs available at the Penn State DuBois campus:
+The University has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; presenting programs throughout the year on at least a quarterly basis, including sessions such as:

-- Sexual Assault Familiarization Exchange System (S.A.F.E.) - in collaboration with University Police and Public Safety.
-A free 2-hour course by request - Sexual Assault Programming from Health Services Office - program varies each year in terms of title and content - Welcome Week/New to Campus Initiative events with invited speakers to address issues of sexual and gender violence. - Clothesline Project (every April) run by Student Affairs and Student Organization. - Student affairs campus training and inclusion of campus resources from the Gender Equity Center website: http:// studentaffairs.psu.edu/genderequity.
+- Sexual Assault Familiarization Exchange System (SAFE) in collaboration with University Police.
+A free 2-hour course by request. - Welcome Week/New to Campus Initiative events with invited speakers to address issues of sexual and gender violence. - Student Affairs Development Day. - Student affairs campus training and inclusion of campus resources from the Gender Equity Center website: http:// studentaffairs.psu.edu/genderequity. - Men Against Violence (MAV) and Peers Helping Reaffirm, Educate and Empower (PHREE) - training to fraternities, sororities, residence life, academic classes, and various events to include community involvement.